cpg314/ltapiserv-rs/README.md

 Any of the following methods will make a server available at http://localhost:8875

 By default, the custom dictionary is located in `~/.local/share/ltapiserv-rs/dictionary.txt`.
 A different path can be passed via the `--dictionary` option.
+The contents are automatically reloaded on file change.

 ### Docker